agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 | HARLEY-DAVIDSON |          19,125 |          30,477 |  49,602 |             0.385  |             0.614  |
 | PETERBILT       |            6477 |          64,102 |  70,579 |             0.092  |             0.908  |

-This makes sense, Peterbilt is a commercial truck manufacturer which you expect to be driven for work.
+These results makes sense, Peterbilt is a commercial truck manufacturer which you expect to be driven for work.
 Harley-Davidson makes iconic motorcycles that people ride for fun on the weekend with their friends.

 </div>